ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 tells `null`.
 Other status codes means failure.

 I suggest to only respond `400` or `500` with messages.

+# Future
+1. Documents generation and api for languages.
+2. Big binary data as parameters, and limited permission with a new `context`. `call.parameters`, `call.respond` and some other needless functions are invisible.

 # <a href="https://github.com/ShawxingKwok/Phone" target="_blank"> GitHub repo</a>